Juhoti/Juhoti/README.md

-## Ryan Knowles
+## Hello I'm Ryan

-Computer Science graduate (BSc Hons, 2:1) based in Newcastle upon Tyne.
+A Computer Science graduate (BSc Hons, 2:1) based in Newcastle upon Tyne.
 Interested in data analysis regardless of whether it's in the real world or the virtual one.

 **Currently Building**